Klangen82/Creality-Control/README.md

 ## Important Considerations

 - **Printer Online**: Ensure your printer is online and connected to the same network as Home Assistant for successful integration.
+The integration is specifically tested with the Creality Halot resin printer.
 - **Control Limitations**: Pause/Resume and Stop commands are only functional when there is an active print job.
 Home Assistant does not support uploading print files or starting prints due to limitations.

 ## Support